30-Minute Breakfast Recipes

 This tasty combo of fresh fruit and creamy orange-kissed yogurt is guaranteed to disappear fast. —Taste of Home Test Kitchen, Milwaukee, Wisconsin

 When the holidays roll around, I'd rather spend time with family and friends than be stuck in the kitchen.
-So I've come to rely on easy-to-fix recipes like this.
+I learned how to make Canadian bacon like this because it's such an easy-to-fix recipe.
 No one can resist Canadian bacon and apples coated with a brown sugar glaze. —Paula Marchesi, Lenhartsville, Pennsylvania